Initializers¶

 }

-Delegating to other init methods
+Delegating to other init methods¶

-An overload of the init method may delegate to another init method.
-For example it might be convenient to define three overloads as follows
+method.
+For example it might be convenient to define

 record LabeledPoint {